dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 Go to the
 [Downloads and Source](/downloads.html)
-page and download the Dart software for your system.
+page and download the Dart software for your computer.
 Be sure to download the package under **Everything you need** because you will be using Dart Editor throughout this tutorial.